-Why Being Good at Your Job Doesn’t Prepare You to Lead It
+Why Being Good at Your Job Doesn’t Prepare You to Lead a Team

-Being good at your job teaches you how to deliver.
+Being good at your job teaches you how to deliver results.

-Leadership teaches you how to hold space for delivery.
+Leadership teaches you how to hold space for other people to deliver.

 Those two things are not the same.